Blackmamoth/sshsync/README.md

 - Initial implementation of execution history and logging
 - Support for additional authentication methods
 - Performance optimizations for large server fleets
+- Automated versioning using release-please for streamlined releases

 ## License 📄